Cannon Hall Farm

-Cannon Hall Farm is a working farm and tourist attraction close to the village of Cawthorne, near Barnsley in the English county of South Yorkshire.
+Cannon Hall Farm is a working farm, tourist attraction and zoo close to the village of Cawthorne, near Barnsley in the English county of South Yorkshire.
 Open to visitors since 1989, it is owned and run by the Nicholson family.
 The farm was voted Best Tourist Experience at the Welcome to Yorkshire White Rose Awards 2011.

 Cannon Hall Farm was once the home farm for Cannon Hall, built by the Spencer-Stanhope family and now a museum.
 Roger Nicholson, who developed the current farm and attractions inherited the land when he was 16.
 The farm itself raises sheep, goats, and pigs, with over 750 lambs reared, and 400 ewes and 800 piglets produced annually.
-The site's visitor attractions include an adventure playground, large tube maze, farm shop, delicatessen, gift and toy shop, and restaurant.
+The site's visitor attractions include an adventure playground, large tube maze, farm shop, delicatessen, extensive nocturnal house, reptile house, gift and toy shop, and restaurants.